 - Vandersvooy, TripAdvisor

 - “Loved every minute of this tour!
-Constantina was a fantastic guide.
+Our guide was fantastic.
 She was friendly, knowledgable and very fun!
 The route we followed was great with some very interesting stops.
 We had a good laugh during the ’symposium’, as we called it, drinking local raki (strong stuff!!) and discussing about what was normal back then (you’d be surprised!).
 Loved every detail and especially the last role play we did!!
 I wouldn’t change anything.
 Highly recommend!!”

 - Fanich123, TripAdvisor